OleksiiKoshkin/pw-test/README.md

 To run tests in console use:

 `npm run test:headless` or `npm run test:headless` (is not recommended if you don't know what you're doing)

+To skip Login (auth) step on each run for local testing please use `SKIP_AUTH=true` env variable:

+`SKIP_AUTH=true npm run test` (or other `npm run`s)

+ONLY after the first run.
+The framework will save the authorisation data after the first run (`projects/app-auth.ts`) and reuse it for all subsequent runs.